"Sichuan's underwater inferno—a symphony of sizzle, spice, and sensation."

 - Pour Along the Edge of the Bowl: Rather than pouring the hot oil directly onto the surface of the soup, tilt the serving bowl slightly and carefully pour the hot oil along the edge of the bowl.
 This method ensures that the oil has a gradual introduction into the broth, preventing a sudden interaction that could cause splatter.
 By pouring along the edge, the hot oil will gently meet the surface of the fish and broth, reducing the chances of splashing.

 - Use a Lid or Shield: If you’re worried about splattering, you can use a lid or shield to protect yourself from any potential hot oil splashes.
 Hold the lid a few inches above the dish while pouring the oil, or use a splatter guard if you have one.
-This extra layer of protection ensures that no oil escapes from the bowl and causes burns or mess.
+This extra layer of protection ensures that no oil escapes from the bowl and causes burns or messes.

 - Pour Slowly and Steadily: Avoid rushing the process.
 Pour the oil slowly and steadily to ensure it has time to interact with the Sichuan boiled fish and broth evenly.
 A slow pour also reduces the chance of oil bouncing out of the bowl and splattering.
 The hot oil should create a sizzling sound as it meets the broth, signaling that the spices are being activated properly.